This post was first published in 2018 but has been updated in 2019 with the most recent information about Things To Do in Newcastle, NSW.

 It took us 5 years to visit Newcastle despite the fact that we had been living in Brisbane for the last 2 years.
 Shameful, we know.
-We had heard there were fun things to do in Newcastle, NSW but there always seemed to be other places to explore.
+We had heard there were fun things to do in Newcastle, New South Wales, but there always seemed to be other places to explore.
 When it came to finding new places to visit, Newcastle, NSW wasn’t an idea we put a lot of thought in at first.

 But we finally decided that it was now or never and added a stop in Newcastle on our way back from a weekend in the Hunter Valley.

 We didn’t expect Newcastle to dazzle us with its good looks.
 After all, it has always been known as the industrial centre of Australia, famous for its steel, copper, and coal manufacturing.
-It wasn’t until recently that Newcastle started attracting crowd’s thanks to its funky atmosphere and the developing artistic side.
+It wasn’t until recently that Newcastle started attracting crowds thanks to its funky atmosphere and the developing artistic side.

-Best Time to Visit Newcastle, NSW
+Best Time To Visit Newcastle, NSW

 Any time of the year will do well enough, as Newcastle is in one of the more temperate regions, so it’s less prone to getting wild weather.
-However, we would recommend visiting in the spring if you want to avoid and scorching weather.
+However, we would recommend visiting in the spring if you want to avoid scorching weather.
 But if you live in the northern hemisphere, remember that Australia is in the southern hemisphere.
 Spring in Australia doesn’t happen at the same time as it does in the northern hemisphere.

-Things To Do in Newcastle, NSW
+Things To Do In Newcastle, NSW

-Enjoy a Sunset Over Newcastle
+Enjoy A Sunset Over Newcastle

 We arrived with no expectations.
 After checking into our hotel we drove straight to Bar Beach, a Newcastle suburb and sandy beach, for a chance to snap a few sunset shots over the city.
 We took a stroll along the Esplanade and ended up on Memorial Drive, and were taken aback by the stunning views of the ocean from the top of the cliffs.